 The growing importance of APMP (Association of Proposal Management Professionals) is testament to the critical nature of the role.

 Anyone imagining that bid management is all about pursuing stakeholders relentlessly for their inputs and lending some finishing touches with a little bit of embellishment that is making a travesty of sales enablement.
 Worse, they are making themselves susceptible to being swept away by the incessant flow of automation.

 On the other side of the spectrum, the leadership will find it meaningful to give win-loss analyses a scrutiny and draw mileage from bid managers in crafting and executing a pursuit strategy that transcends traditional functional clichés.

 If gatekeeping helps with risk management and protection of the corporate brand, bid qualification will ensure optimal utilisation of scarce resources.

 Big-picture visualisation, going beyond dotting the i’s and crossing the t’s, is another crucial facet of bid management.
 This encompasses conceptualising win themes and enabling customer-focused submissions.
 Amid the new-generation challenges businesses face in winning new deals, this assumes a dimension that cannot be discounted.

 No Templated Approach, a Custom Bid Strategy is Vital: As I had argued in one of my earlier posts, a template approach to bid management amid a dynamic environment of technological evolutions only smacks of smug recklessness.

-It is incumbent on both sales enablement personnel and businesses to move away from the ivory tower they cocoon themselves in and take real-word challenges in a manner that capitalises on the opportunities that new frontiers in technology are unleashing.
+It is incumbent on both sales enablement personnel and businesses to move away from the ivory tower they cocoon themselves in and tackle real-world challenges in a manner that capitalises on the opportunities that new frontiers in technology are unleashing.

 G Joslin Vethakumar